csdwren/PReNet/README.md

 ### 1) Testing

-We have placed our pre-trained models in `./logs/`.
+We have placed our pre-trained models into `./logs/`.

 Run shell scripts to test the models:
 ```bash